 Outside London, buses are largely run by private companies, which make their money from passenger fares.
 Then, local councils pay subsidies to plug the gaps, often in rural areas where running a route is more expensive or less lucrative for companies.

-Areas where running a bus service is the least lucrative for private operators will rely most on council subsidy - and so be most effected by the cuts.
+Areas where running a bus service is the least lucrative for private operators will rely most on council subsidy - and so be most affected by the cuts.

 In 2017-18, there were 11 councils in England that spent nothing at all on running bus services.